-The following are not covered by BadgerCare Plus HMOs or Medicaid SSI HMOs but are provided to enrollees on a fee-for-service basis:
+The following are not covered by BadgerCare Plus HMOs or Medicaid SSI HMOs but are provided to enrollees on a fee-forservice basis:

-- o CSP benefits.
+- CSP benefits.

-- o Crisis intervention services.
+- Crisis intervention services.

-- o Environmental lead inspections.
+- Environmental lead inspections.

 - Milwaukee CCC services.

-- o Pharmacy services and some drug-related supplies.
+- Pharmacy services and some drug-related supplies.

-- o PNCC services.
+- PNCC services.

+- Provider-administered drugs, including all "J" codes, drug-related "Q" codes, procedure code S4993 (Contraceptive pills for birth control), and a limited number of related administration codes.

-- o SBS.
+- SBS.

-- o Targeted case management services.
+- Targeted case management services.

 - Transportation by common carrier (unless the HMO has made arrangements to provide this service as a benefit).
 Milwaukee HMOs and SSI HMOs are mandated to provide transportation for their enrollees.

-- o Directly observed therapy and monitoring for TB-only.
+- Directly observed therapy and monitoring for TB-only.